sciencemesh/sciencemesh/docs/content/en/docs/IOP/AccountingMetrics.md

 ## Accounting Metrics
 Accounting requires that statistics concerning site usage, performance, etc. can be collected.
 For this the IOP exposes certain metrics which, via an http metrics service, can be gathered periodically by external monitoring services.

-The precise metrics that need to be monitored are defined in a metrics package.
+The precise metrics that can be monitored are defined in the Reva metrics package.

 ### Available Accounting Metrics
-The following accounting metrics are available in the metrics package:
+The following accounting metrics are available in the metrics package (https://github.com/cs3org/reva/tree/master/pkg/metrics):

 1. Number of users per site
 2. Number of groups per site